rikedyp/documentation/language-reference-guide/docs/the-i-beam-operator/deprecated-apl-code.md

 <h1 class="heading"><span class="name">Deprecated APL Code</span> <span class="command">{R}←{X}14⌶Y</span></h1>

-Indicates that APL code is deprecated so that its use will be recorded when logging of 'User' deprecated features is enabled.
+Indicates that deprecated APL code is being used so that it will be logged.
 For an overview of deprecated features see  [Deprecated features](../../../../programming-reference-guide/deprecated-features) within the Programming Reference Guide.

 `Y` is the description of the feature which will appear in the log entry - either a character vector containing appropriate text, or ⍬ for a generic message.

 `X` is an optional additional text which will appear as the ExtraInfo field within the log entry.

+Logging the use of such APL code is enabled using [13⌶](deprecated-features.md) with the name `'User'`.

-The shy result `R` is a Boolean value which indicates whether warnings for the 'User' deprecated feature are enabled.
+The shy result `R` is a Boolean value which indicates whether logging of `'User'` features is enabled.

 <h2 class="example">Example</h2>